Skip to main content

 Interior view of Coddingtown Mall in Santa Rosa, California, taken in 2012, showing retail storefronts, tiled flooring, and overhead lighting.

-A 2012 promotional photo generously provided by Coddingtown during a time when interior photography wasn’t permitted.
+A 2012 promotional photo provided by Coddingtown during a time when interior photography wasn’t permitted.
 It captures the mall’s atmosphere after major renovations and tenant updates.

 A 2012 promotional photo of the children’s play court in front of JCPenney at Coddingtown Mall — part of the mall’s family-friendly features at the time.